Policy and Procedure #577.0, Staff Progressive Discipline

 5. in matters involving a verbal reprimand, written reprimand, or written reprimand with sanctions;

-1. schedule a meeting for delivery and discussion of the reprimand documentation,
+• schedule a meeting for delivery and discussion of the reprimand documentation, and

-2. inform the employee of his/her right to have union, federation or other counsel (if an employee is not covered by a collective agreement) in attendance at any disciplinary meeting the employee is requested to attend,
+• inform the employee of his/her right to have union, federation, or other counsel (if an employee is not covered by a collective agreement) in attendance at any disciplinary meeting the employee is requested to attend;

-3. provide a copy of the reprimand documentation to the employee, and provide file copies of the reprimand documentation for the school/work locations as appropriate,
+6. provide a copy of the reprimand documentation to the employee, and provide file copies of the reprimand documentation for the personnel file as appropriate;

 1. provide advice and consultative support to superintendents, principals and managers in the disciplinary processes related to staff;